n8jhj/soon-kyoo/README.md

 # soon-kyoo
 A subprocess-based task queue.

+:warning:

+**WARNING**

+This repository is archived because the package has been renamed to SoonQ.
+Please refer to the up-to-date repository at https://github.com/n8jhj/SoonQ.

+:warning:

 ## Introduction
 Soon-Kyoo implements a simple FIFO queue using SQLite.
 It was created primarily for running long simulations.